gedejong/avida-wiki/The-Analyze-File.md

   used as an id number to indicate the desired genotype (if no such id exists, a warning will be given).
 Multiple arguments can be given to this command, in which case all those genotypes in that list will be preserved and the remainder deleted.
+If no argument is passed for type, it uses max num_cpus as default.
 </dd>
 <dt><strong>FIND_ORGANISM [<span class="cmdargopt">random</span>]</strong></dt>
 <dd>